Comment on page

 In order to start using variables, click on the three dots in the upper-right corner and find 'Variables'.

-Click on the '+' button to add the variable.
+Click on the '+' button to confirm the creation of the variable.
 A new entry will appear where you can keep adding variables.

 Once a variable has been defined, you can use them to control the value of a component's settings.
 As global variables, they can be used in one or many occasions within the same workflow, and they will apply the same value to the setting where they're used.